shawonibnkamal/shawonnotes/computer-science/coding-interview/1-intro.md

 - **Scalability principles** (caching, load balancing, sharding).
 - **Database design and indexing**.
-- **Trade-offs in distributed architectures**.This book focuses primarily on **coding interviews**, but system design is briefly touched upon for reference.
+- **Trade-offs in distributed architectures**.This guide focuses primarily on **coding interviews**, but system design is briefly touched upon for reference.

 ### **3. Behavioral Interviews**